 In this article, we’ll explore all the nitty-gritty of how to convert text to columns with multiple delimiters in Excel.

-On this occasion, assuming the List of Best Sellers dataset shown in the B4:B13 cells, containing the Book Name, Author, and Genre column.
+On this occasion, assuming the List of Best Sellers dataset shown in the B4:B13 cells, contains the Book Name, Author, and Genre column.
 In this scenario, we want to split the Book Name, Author, and Genre into separate columns.
 Hence, without further delay let’s explore each method individually.

 Here, we have used the Microsoft Excel 365 version, you may use any other version according to your convenience.